kaibioinfo/ComfyUI_AdvancedRefluxControl/README.md

 For this purpose I wrote this little custom node that allows you change the strength of the Reflux effect.

+## Changelog

+- **v2.0** This version adds the option to mask the conditioning image and to submit non-square images.
+The simple node hasn't changed and is backcompatible, the advanced mode is completely redesigned, so use v1 if you need backward compatibility.

 ## Examples

 I used the following pexel image as an example conditioning image: [[https://www.pexels.com/de-de/foto/29455324/]]